Jthora/TacticalIntelDashboard/README.md

       console.log('Running CORS Anywhere on ' + host + ':' + port);
     });
     ```
-    Create a new file named `server.js` in the CORS Anywhere directory and paste the above code into it.
+    Open and edit `server.js` in the CORS Anywhere directory and paste the above code into it.

 5. **Start the CORS Anywhere server**:
     ```sh